rifset/mcu-movie-analysis/README.md

 </tbody>
 </table>

-Finally I can see the sentiment distribution.
+Finally we can see the sentiment distribution.

 ``` r
 dialogue_sentiment %>%